Kinark/pesawise/docs/configuring-calculators.md

 #### Result structure

 The result is showed inside the results card (right side on desktops and inferior side on mobiles).
-They define how each each result will be calculated, so it involves more rules.
+They define how each result will be calculated, so it involves more rules.
 Check it structure and some explanations:

 ```javascript
 "results": [